seek4science/seek/tech/releases/index.md

 Release date: _13th November 2023_

-A patch release that includes some important bug fixes and improvments:
+A patch release that includes some important bug fixes and improvements:

 * Fixed a problem that prevented extracted samples that include links to other samples being successfully registered.
 * Fixed an error that was occurring when a sample attrribute PID was inadvertently set to an invalid IRI.